mdemrannazirefty/Library-Management-system/README.md

 ### Technologies:
 - **Python:** Core language used for implementation.
 - **JSON:** For lightweight data storage.

+## Version Information
+This repository contains two versions of the Library Management System:

+#### Version 1.0:

+- A basic implementation with core features such as adding, updating, removing, searching, and viewing books.
+#### Version 2.0 (Latest):

+- An advanced version with new features, including:
+- Book Lending System
+- Book Return System
+- Viewing lending and return histories
+- Improved data persistence and functionality

 - Clone the Repository:[ git clone https://github.com/mdemrannazirefty/Library-Management-system.git ]
 - Navigate to the project directory: **cd Library-Management-system**